Exellin/node-graphql-comparisons/entrypoints/apollo-server-express-TypeGraphQL-Prisma/README.md

 - ORM: Prisma
 - Schema / Resolver creation: TypeGraphQL

-- start the server with `nodemon entrypoints/apollo-server-express-TypeGraphQL-Prisma/index.ts`
+- start the server with `npx ts-node-dev --respawn entrypoints/apollo-server-express-TypeGraphQL-Prisma/index.ts`

 I wasn't able to figure out how to add the name field to the user class without it being added to the database